-The Lake County Campus of Woodland Community College offers a Certificate of Achievement in Baking, Culinary Arts, and Associate of Arts in Culinary Arts.
-These certificates and degree are intended to provide students with the skills and abilities necessary to obtain employment in the growing bakery, restaurant and hospitality industry.
-Students that earn the certificate and/or have the ability to secure employment from restaurants, hotels, casinos, bakeries and other foodservice establishments.
-The students will learn: food safety and handling, recipe conversions, equipment selections, French techniques for pastry and dessert components and a variety of modern cooking methods and techniques.
-The Culinary Arts Associate of Arts prepares students with the skills to be the future Sous/Executive Chefs, Restaurant Managers and Food service Business Owners in the rapidly growing foodservice industry.
-This degree gives students the complete culinary skill set to be successful and the industry advantage of an accredited culinary degree.
+This certificate will provide students with the skills and abilities necessary to obtain employment in the bakery, restaurant, and hospitality industry.
+Students that earn the certificate will be able to secure employment from restaurants, hotels, casinos, bakeries, and other foodservice establishments.
+The students will learn food safety and handling, recipe conversions, equipment selections, French techniques for pastry and dessert components, and a variety of modern baking methods and techniques.
+The Baking & Pastry certificate prepares students with the skills to be the future Baking and Pastry Chefs, Bakery Managers, and Pastry Shop Business Owners in the foodservice industry.
+This program gives students the complete culinary skillset to be successful and the industry advantage of an accredited culinary degree.